hqayumie/Challenge_12_Employee_Tracker/README.md

 # Challenge_12_Employee_Tracker

+##Description
 A command line application that can help you manage a company's employee database using node.js, inquirer, and MySQL.
+The app allows business owners to view and manage departments, roles and employee's within their company.
+The user is prompted to select which action they would like to perform: view departments, view roles, view employees, add a department, add a role, add an employee, or to update and employee's role.

+##Installation
+The following dependancies must be installed to run the application properly: Inquirer, SQL and Express.JS

+##Walkthrough Video